Sharon Tregenza

 Sharon Tregenza (née Rosewall) is a British author of children's books, stories and verse.

 She was born and grew up in Penzance, Cornwall.
-Her work, described as mystery with a touch of magic, has been published and broadcast worldwide.
+Her work has been described as mystery with a touch of magic.
+She was the inaugural winner of the Kelpies Prize.

 Personal life

-Tregenza travelled widely with her husband and two children, living for many years in Cyprus, Dubai and Sharjah, where she worked in the library of the American School of Dubai and then taught conversational English to local girls before returning to the United Kingdom to study at the University of Bristol.
+Tregenza travelled with her husband and two children, living for many years in Cyprus, Dubai and Sharjah, where she worked in the library of the American School of Dubai.
+She then taught conversational English to local girls before returning to the United Kingdom to study at the University of Bristol.

-After moving to Pembrokeshire, she completed her MA in creative writing at the University of Wales Trinity Saint David and more recently acquired a second MA in writing for young people at Bath Spa University.
+After moving to Pembrokeshire, she completed her MA in creative writing at the University of Wales Trinity Saint David and acquired a second MA in writing for young people at Bath Spa University.

-Tregenza is a member of The Society of Authors, The Scattered Authors Society, Society of Children's Book Writers and Illustrators and the Children's Book Insider.

-Tregenza now lives, and writes, in a converted chapel in the village of Box, just outside the historic city of Bath.
+Tregenza lives, and writes, in a converted chapel in the village of Box, just outside the historic city of Bath.